 We all love a clean and clean house, but for most of us, clutter just creeps back in despite our efforts to be ruthless to it.
 If you’re getting ready to move to a new home, cast an eye over your possessions.
 There are plenty of things you should leave behind when you move.
+You will make it easier for long distance moving companies to do their job while at the same time reducing your moving expenses.

 Here are some helpful tips.